 Day 4 Karakorum

-Our first stop on the way to Karakorum is at the Kultigen monument.
-The massive stone tomb was built in honor of a Turkic prince and warrior killed in a battle that took place not far away.
-The stone is engraved in both Chinese and Runic scripts.
-We then continue on a short drive to Karakorum.
+Our first stop on the way to Kharkhorin will be at the Kultigen monument.
+This massive stone tomb was built in honor of a Turkic prince and warrior killed in a battle that took place close to the site.
+We then continue on a fairly short drive to Kharkhorin.

 Yurt (1 nt)